Friday, December 30, 2016

 Sunday, March 06, 2016

-My family has been visiting Water Island for over 50 years.
+My family has been visiting Water Island, a small residential island off the coast of St. Thomas in the US Virgin Islands for over 50 years.
+Originally my grandmother and grandfather lived there and now my parents continue to return each winter.
 It had been a while since I had been back and it felt great to be there.
 While some things have changed, its still a small, sweet, traditional island where families return year after year.

 Click HERE to see more pictures of Water Island